Betrayal Trauma and Infidelity Therapy

 Relational Consequences

-Trust issues can extend beyond the person who committed the betrayal, affecting the victim’s ability to trust others, build healthy relationships, or maintain existing ones.
+Trust issues can extend beyond the person who committed the betrayal, affecting the victim’s ability to trust others or build healthy relationships—a primary focus in therapy for couples dealing with infidelity aimed at restoring a sense of safety and connection.

 Hypervigilance